 Ontario Economic Growth Strategy

 Global Trends For A More Inclusive SocietyGovernments around the world are legislating Digital Accessibility Laws, but more importantly consumers are demanding a better user experience.
 Do not risk your business success by ignoring societal trends.
 Technology is changing the way we interact, and smarter consumers will favour those organizations that adopt a user centred design strategy.
 Users desire flexibility that allows a wide diversity of user devices, and a responsive interface that customizes the style and format for their environment.
 This trend increasingly exposes organizations to the threat and cost of litigation, public relations issues, and loss of government contracts.
 Several private companies have been sued for not having accessible Web sites and have been forced to pay hefty fines and agree to re-design their sites to make them more accessible.
-As of May 2016, DOJ has entered into 167 accessibility settlement agreements, and offers insight, rules, and guidance for proactive compliance.
+To learn more read the Internet use by persons with disabilities: Moving Forward, Internet Society Paper, November 2012.

 Recognizing the history of discrimination against persons with disabilities, the province of Ontario has taken a global leadership role in setting legislative Accessibility Standards for an inclusive society.
 The purpose of the Accessibility for Ontarians with Disabilities Act (AODA) is to benefit all Ontarians by developing, implementing and enforcing accessibility standards in order to achieve accessibility for Ontarians with disabilities with respect to goods, services, facilities, accommodation, employment, buildings, structures and premises on or before January 1, 2025.
 The AODA legislation consists of five Standards: